Retail workers in unions reap higher wages even as U.S. organizers suffer setbacks

 Reuters found that one factor behind the widening wage gap is that unionized retail workers tend to work more hours per week, and more predictable hours, than nonunionized workers, as illustrated by Ryan and Waugh.

-Waugh's full-time schedule is largely stable at 40 hours per week, set by his contract with Stop & Shop, which is owned by Netherlands-based Ahold Delhaize (AD.AS).
+Waugh’s full-time schedule is largely stable at 40 hours per week, set by his contract with Stop & Shop, which is owned by Netherlands-based Ahold Delhaize.
 He earns more when he works overtime, on Sundays or on holidays, according to the RWDSU, which represents him.

 Target’s Ryan, meanwhile, works a variable schedule from 25 to 30 hours a week, depending on the store’s anticipated traffic.
 Ryan said that even if Target raises his hourly base pay, he will not necessarily earn more per week.